RBMHTechnology/eventuate/src/sphinx/ref-guide.md

 Before you continue, install [sbt](http://www.scala-sbt.org/) and run `sbt test` from the project's root (needs to be done only once).
 Then, open 6 terminal windows (representing locations A - F) and run

-- `example-site A` for starting location A
+- `example-location A` for starting location A
-- `example-site B` for starting location B
+- `example-location B` for starting location B
-- `example-site C` for starting location C
+- `example-location C` for starting location C
-- `example-site D` for starting location D
+- `example-location D` for starting location D
-- `example-site E` for starting location E
+- `example-location E` for starting location E
-- `example-site F` for starting location F
+- `example-location F` for starting location F

 Alternatively, run `example` which opens these terminal windows automatically.
-For running the Java version of the example application, run `example-site` or `example` with `java` as additional argument.
+For running the Java version of the example application, run `example-location` or `example` with `java` as additional argument.

 Create and update some orders and see how changes are replicated across locations.
 To make concurrent updates to an order, for example, enter `exit` at location `C`, and add different items to that order at locations `A` and `F`.
 When starting location `C` again, both updates propagate to all other locations which are then displayed as conflict.
 Resolve the conflict with the `resolve` command.